skranz/skranz.github.com/_posts/2020-03-02-RelationalContractsBlog2.md

 We see from the rows corresponding to state `x_0` that player 1 makes himself vulnerable only under the low negotiation probability (`rho=0.1`).
 Under a high negotiation probability (`rho=0.5`) player 1 does not make himself vulnerable because new negotiations in which player 1 will suffer from his weak bargaining position are expected to happen too soon.

-In the corner case of a zero negotiation probability ($\rho=0$) an RNE is simply a Pareto-optimal SPE.
+In the corner case of a zero negotiation probability (`rho=0`) an RNE is simply a Pareto-optimal SPE.

-The opposite corner case of ($\rho=1$) means the relational contract will be newly negotiated every period.
+The opposite corner case of (`rho=1`) means the relational contract will be newly negotiated every period.
 Then there is no scope for relational contracting since informal past agreements are always ignored.
 This is essentially the behavioral assumptions of [hold-up models](https://en.wikipedia.org/wiki/Hold-up_problem).
 The crucial element of hold-up is that the terms of the relationship will be newly negotiated after some long term decisions have been made.
 In our [paper]((https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2210603)), we discuss in detail how our model combines the relational contracting and hold-up literatures and provides intuitive insights that don't arise in these corner cases.

 You may wonder why in the code above, we have specified an adjusted discount factor `adjusted.delta` instead of a discount factor `delta`.
 The reason is that in repeated games, i.e. games with a single unchanging state, a positive negotiation probability is essentially equivalent to a lower discount factor.
-For example, if we have a discount factor of $\delta=0.7$ and a negotiation probability of $\rho=0.4$, the game has the same equilibria as if we had an adjusted discount factor of $$\hat \delta = \delta (1-\rho) = 0.42.$$ I often prefer comparative statics where I keep the adjusted discount factor constant when changing the negotiation probability.
+For example, if we have a discount factor of `delta=0.7` and a negotiation probability of `rho=0.4`, the game has the same equilibria as if we had an adjusted discount factor of

+    adjusted.delta = delta (1-rho) = 0.42.

+I often prefer comparative statics where I keep the adjusted discount factor constant when changing the negotiation probability.

 ## <a id="gradual">Gradually intensifying relationship</a>

 I want to show you a more complex variation of our example, where Pareto optimal SPE are unintuitive while positive negotiation probabilities yield more intuitive results.

 We assume both players can make themselves more vulnerable over time in small or bigger steps.
-More precisely, a state consists of a pair $(x_1,x_2)$ where $x_i\in \{0,0.05, 0.1, ..., 0.5\}$ measures player $i's$ vulnerability.
+More precisely, a state consists of a pair (x1,x2) where x1 and x2 lie on a grid {0,0.05, 0.1, ..., 0.5} and measure each player's vulnerability.
 Via an the action `to_x1` (player 1) or `to_x2` (player 2) a player can in every period keep his current vulnerability level or increase to any higher level.
 But vulnerabilities can never decrease.

 To improve numerical tractability, we assume that a period has two action stages.
 First effort levels are chosen, which don't impact state transitions and are therefore called static actions.
 Future vulnerability levels are chosen afterwards.
 We also assume that transfers are possible before every stage.